AstarNetwork/Astar/frame/dapps-staking/README.md

 ### Does dApps staking supports Wasm contracts?
 Yes.
-Once the Wasm contracts are enabled on a parachain, Wasm contract could be used for dApps staking
+Once the Wasm contracts are enabled on a parachain, Wasm contract could be used for dApps staking.